A Complete Travel Guide to Rishikesh

 Rishikesh is a city in India’s Uttrakhand state that has long been regarded as one of the country’s most popular tourist destinations, attracting visitors from all over the world.
-This city, located in the Himalayan foothills alongside the Ganga river, is also known for being a centre for yoga and meditation studies.
+This city, located in the Himalayan foothills alongside the Ganga river, is also known for being a center for yoga and meditation studies.
 The city has been a popular tourist destination for some years, thanks to popular adventure activities such as river rafting, bungee jumping, and air safari.
-The Lakshman Jhula, Rajaji National Park, Ram Jhula, Triveni Ghat, Neelkanth Mhadev Temple, and other prominent attractions make it a beautiful destination to visit.
+The Lakshman Jhula, Rajaji National Park, Ram Jhula, Triveni Ghat, Neelkanth Mahadev Temple, and other prominent attractions make it a beautiful destination to visit.

 Though Rishikesh has a station, there aren’t many trains that go from there, so it’s best to catch trains to Haridwar and then continue on to Rishikesh.
 Haridwar is well-connected to major towns and is also easily accessible from Rishikesh.
 Outside the station, there are buses, cabs, and private taxis that may take you to Rishikesh from Haridwar.

-The nearest airport to Rishikesh is Dehradun’s Jolly Grant airport, which is around 35 kilometres away.
+The nearest airport to Rishikesh is Dehradun’s Jolly Grant airport, which is around 35 kilometers away.
 All of the main airlines operate services between Dehradun and major cities.
 Outside the airport, taxis, cabs, and buses can be used to go to Rishikesh from Dehradun.